Study Day: The Role of Cyberspace in Contemporary Conflicts – What Role Does It Play in Escalation? How Does It Interact with Other Areas of Conflict?

-Cyber conflict, generally considered to be below the threshold of war, now plays a major role in so-called “high-intensity” wars and in contemporary international crises, including those with a nuclear dimension.
+This study day, led by Marie-Gabrielle Bertran, post-doctoral researcher at CIENS, examines cyber conflict, generally considered to be below the threshold of war.
+Cyber conflict now plays a major role in so-called “high-intensity” wars and in contemporary international crises, including those with a nuclear dimension.

-Cyber warfare can either support or hinder conventional warfare maneuvers through, for example, hacking or cyber defense of drones in conflict zones where drones are widely used, operations in the electromagnetic field, or in the field of digital satellite telecommunications.
+Cyber warfare supports or hinders conventional warfare maneuvers through, for example, hacking or cyber defense of drones in conflict zones where drones are widely used, operations in the electromagnetic field, or in the field of digital satellite telecommunications.

 Do the characteristics of cyber conflict evolve according to the different phases of conflict (peace, crisis, war)?